SHIELD-T/n8n-workflows/WEEK_01_FOUNDATION/README.md

 - Document: Setup process

 #### **📝 DAILY TASK:**
-Successfully deploy n8n on your VPS and access it via domain.
+Successfully deploy n8n on Render and access it via domain.

+#### **🎯 INDUSTRY-SPECIFIC CHALLENGE:**
+Set up your automation server with industry-specific configurations (e.g., security for Fintech, compliance for HealthTech, scalability for EdTech).

 ---